 Smart division without complete separation

 Bringing flexibility into their own four walls is a seemingly impossible task for many.
-Rooms with a generously designed architecture are often a dream.
+Rooms with generously designed architecture are often a dream.
 The desired interior design does not have to remain a dream.
 Sliding doors are the perfect instrument for implementing personal ideas.
-A number of arguments speak in favor of large rooms, but from a practical point of view there are just as many reasons to separate rooms.
+A number of arguments speak in favor of large rooms, but from a practical point of view, there are just as many reasons to separate rooms.